FAIMS/burial-mounds-web/README.md

 The purpose of this project is to generate a data-driven website from a CSV.
 Please first refer to the [terminology section](#terminology).

-To get the basic structure, please follow the steps in this README.
-It is assumed that the user have basic knowledge of *Jekyll* if not, please refer to [Jekyll offical website](https://jekyllrb.com/docs/home/) for more information.
+To get started, please follow the steps in this README.

-## Getting Started
+## Prerequisites

-This section will briefly discuss the process required to use this project to create a website.
+This project uses Jekyll as its static site generator, therefore users are highly recommended to have a basic understanding of *Jekyll*, please refer to [Jekyll offical website](https://jekyllrb.com/docs/home/) for more information.

-1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
-Refer to [configuration](#configuration) section for more information.
+User will need to have basic understanding of Python3 to make modification to the scripts provided in the *\_imports* folder, the user will at least need basic understanding of topics such as, variables, `if` statements and functions.

-2. Using the *record.html* located inside the *\_layouts* folder as a template, work through the file and change it according to your requirements.
-Refer to the [record page template](#record-page-template) section for more information.
+User will need to make modification to the *record.html* page to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables.

-3. Auto generate record pages using the script provided.
-Refer to the [generating record pages](#generating-record-pages) section for more information.
+It is recommeded to also have basic understanding of CSS and Javascript, however it is not required if user wish to just generate a data driven website without any further customisation.

 ## Software Prerequisites

-To run the python scripts provided in the *\_import* folder, the user will need to have `Python 3.5.2` installed.
+To run the python scripts provided in the *\_import* folder, the user will need to have `Python` version 3.5.2 or above installed.

 To test the website locally, the user will need to have `Jekyll` installed.
 It is also assumed that you are using `Ubuntu` operating system if you wish to test your website locally before uploading to Github Pages.